Towns and Places of Interest

 Oistins has a big fishing community with many fishing boats operating out of this complex.
 You can also feed the turtles at sunset from the jetty.

-Here you will find a lot of hotels, guesthouses and apartments, which are all just a stroll from Dover Beach.
+Here you will find a lot of hotels, guesthouses and apartments, which are all just a short stroll from Dover Beach.

 Author: Brett Callaghan